IBM/gdsc-sdk/bash/docs/ResourceControllerK8ServiceApi.md

 ## resourceControllerK8ServiceInstallEdgeTenantRequest

-InstallEdgeTenantRequest to Create/update gi and tnt CRs on edge
+InstallEdgeTenantRequest to Create gi and tnt CRs on edge

 ### Example